openSUSE/packaging_rake_tasks/README.md

     Packaging::Tasks.loadTasks(:exclude => ["package.rake"])

-To remove package that is used also as dependency like license check, you need to remove it also from such dependencies
+To remove check that is used also as dependency for e.g. package, it is needed to remove it also from prerequisites of task.
+Example how to remove check:license and do not call it when creating package.

     require 'packaging/tasks'
     Packaging::Tasks.loadTasks(:exclude => ["check_license.rake"])